THE OLD SANTA CRUZ CITY JAIL

 In December 1972 a class action lawsuit was filed on behalf of inmates over problems concerning overcrowding, inmate classification, medical care, inmate discipline, adequacy of the law library, and inmate visitation policies…"

-Today, decorative architectural elements and parsley hide inspired civic architecture.
+Today, decorative architecture and too many trees hide inspired civic architecture.

 I took a tour of the jail in 1989--a day before construction began on the conversion of the jail into an art museum.
 At that time, a chain link fence topped with barbed wire was attached to the parapet around the entire roof, affording the prisoners access to fresh air.